 1. Gluten free: Use your favorite gluten free pasta and instead of all purpose flour, use brown rice flour or a gluten free flour mix.

-2. May also serve mushroom stroganoff over rice, spaghetti squash or “zoodles”.
+2. May also serve mushroom stroganoff over rice, mashed potatoes, spaghetti squash or “zoodles”.

 4. Cashew cream substitutions: You could use store bought vegan sour cream, such as Tofutti brand.
 Use the entire container for the recipe.
-Or you could substitute a can of full fat coconut milk.
+Or you could substitute a can of full fat coconut milk or use 1 1/2 cups of another vegan cream, like Ripple half and half.

 5. Store leftover mushroom stroganoff in the refrigerator for 2-3 days.
 You may freeze the sauce separate from the pasta, but it doesn’t freeze well once the pasta is added.